Destion/Draughts/README.md

 A pieces has a color and is a type Men or King
 - The color is either black or white
 - The type is either men or king
-The piece has a function validMove(Board board) to check wether this move is valid.
+The piece has a function validMove(Board board) to check whether this move is valid.

 ######Men
 A man can only go left or right diagonal forward 1 space at a time.
 It can also capture the opponent by jumping over them if the space behind the opponent is free.
 This can also be backwards and multiple times if possible.